jm-vis/jm-vis/README.md

 ## About Me

-Hi, I’m Joachim M. Vis — an executive with 20+ years of international experience in supply chain, procurement, and operations.
+I am an experienced Supply Chain & Operations leader with over 20 years of international management expertise in manufacturing, retail, and logistics.
-After driving transformation and measurable results for leading organizations, I’m now diving into the world of AI engineering and development.
+Today, I leverage **Artificial Intelligence** to transform supply chain performance, reduce costs, and enable data-driven decision-making for SMEs and enterprises.

-My mission: combine practical business expertise with cutting-edge AI to solve real-world challenges in supply chain and operations, turning cost centers into profit centers.
+My focus is on **AI strategy**, **AI agent development**, and **process automation**, combining technical know-how with strong business acumen.

 ---